 These changes will undoubtedly be the top trendsetters this year.

 The Influx of AI

 Artificial intelligence or AI is the intelligence demonstrated by machines.
 These machines use algorithms and machine learning tools to identify patterns, predict trends and even pick up moods.
 AI machines can analyze billions of data in seconds and associate them with patterns.
 They are speech recognition enabled and reasoning to reach rational conclusions.

 The role of artificial intelligence in HR is immense.
-The application of AI becomes useful to make data-driven decisions and improve the decision making quality.
+The application of AI becomes useful to make data-driven decisions and improve decision-making quality.
 It is helpful and very effective for recruiting, training employees.
 More ways to use it are for on boarding and measuring retention rates.
 AI measures and manages the performance of each employee.

 Robotic Process Automation